huyho09/user-story-2-diagram/README.md

 ---
 ## To Do
-- Remove Bot comment in the `diagram.puml`.
-We only need the code to send to GPT-4o
+- ~Remove Bot comment in the `diagram.puml`.
+We only need the code to send to GPT-4o~
-- Check for the issue of `diagram.png`.
-The image should be displayed.
+- ~Check for the issue of `diagram.png`.
+The image should be displayed.~
-- Allow all CORS block
+- ~Allow all CORS block~
 - Proxy config
+- Remove "Convert to Markdown button" and Markdown output
+- Submit button only send the Workflow Steps